Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 5

 Stars Splits and Trends

-- Looking at the 14 times this season the Stars ended a game with only one goal, they have a 3-9-2 record, good for eight points.

-- Dallas has finished 5-5-7 in the 17 games this season when it scored a pair of goals (registering 17 points).
+- Dallas has finished 5-5-7 in the 17 games this season when it scored exactly two goals (registering 17 points).

 - The Stars have scored more than two goals 59 times, and are 45-7-7 in those games (to register 97 points).

-- In the 27 games when Dallas has scored a single power-play goal, it picked up 37 points after finishing 15-5-7.
+- In the 27 games when Dallas has capitalized on a lone power-play goal, it went 15-5-7 to record 37 points.

 Kraken Splits and Trends

-- Seattle has earned six points (2-11-2 record) this season when scoring a pair of goals .
+- When Seattle has scored a pair of goals this season, they've earned six points (2-11-2 record).

-- The Kraken have scored three or more goals in 62 games, earning 104 points from those contests.
+- The Kraken have earned 104 points in their 62 games with at least three goals scored.

-- This season, Seattle has capitalized on a single power-play goal in 32 games has a record of 21-8-3 in those matchups.
+- This season, Seattle has capitalized on a lone power-play goal in 32 games and picked up 45 points with a record of 21-8-3.

 |Stars Rank